 Home Insurance

-Flexible working can be requested from first day of job, under new plans
+Flexible working can be requested from first day of job - what the rules mean

-All workers are to get the right to request flexible working from the first day of a job in new laws being drawn up.
+All workers now have the right to request flexible working from the first day of a job in laws that came into force in April 2024.
 Could this affect you?

-Ministers said they wanted to make "flexible working the default" for employees, but there will still be grounds for companies to reject a request.
+Ministers said they wanted to make "flexible working the default" for employees, but there are still be grounds for companies to reject a request.

 Flexible working includes working from home, job sharing, compressed hours, flexitime, part-time or term time-only working.